Skip to content

 Host Tasks

-Host tasks run shell commands directly on the host — no LLM, no container.
+Host tasks run shell commands on the host — no LLM, no container.
 Use them for maintenance scripts, backups, git operations, or anything that doesn't need an agent.
 Only the admin group can create and manage host tasks.

 Config file (config.toml)